jyoo980/aspectJ-intro/README.md

     }
 }
 ```

-With the aspects above, `makeWithdrawal` is no longer responsible for logging each call to it, and some other logging
+Notice that each Aspect serves to encapsulate a cross-cutting concern which was prevalent in the system before.
+In the case of `ATMAspect`, we are able to capture the cross-cutting concerns which pollute the `ATM` class and remove them from the original class.
+The `ExceptionLoggerAspect` is now able to handle logic related to handling exceptional cases in our code without the need to have this code scattered throughout everywhere exceptions are thrown.
+This modularization leads to further decoupling of business logic and unrelated logic, and increases cohesion within each method.
+With the aspects above, `makeWithdrawal` is no longer responsible for logging each call to it, and some other logging behaviour.

 ```Java
 public double makeWithdrawal(double amount) throws NotEnoughMoneyException {